mayarosl/17-python/project/README.md

 ```
 ... and it is stored in `ge_table.txt`.

-***Second step*** is a table of Georgian morphems.
-Like in the first step, it is a text file with two columns separated by a tab `\t`.
-Only first column is needed for script, second one is just for comments:
+***Second part*** is a table of Georgian morphems.
+Like in the first part, it is a text file with two columns separated by a tab `\t`.
+Only first column is needed for script, second one is just glossing comments:
 ```txt
 	ი	NOM
 	მა	ERG
 	ს	DAT

 ```
-The table is stored in `ge_morph.txt`
+The table is stored in `ge_morph.txt`.
+Georgian has seven cases, adjectives and pronouns can also be inflected in these cases.
+Phonetically there are three forms of declension.
+Within first one, neither case marker nor stem affects each other.
+The script is supposed to work properly with this type.
+In the other two types, either sase marker that starts with a vowel affects a stem or

-PROMLEM: I don't know GE and don't have time to check all motphems.
+stem's last vowel affects case marker.
+The script does not take into account these types.

-***Third step*** is a code itself.
+***Third part*** is a code itself.
 Python reads the `ge_table.txt` and form the dictionary of Georgian → IPA symbols mapping.
 ```python
 import sys
 table = {}